gmoller/Zen.Input/README.md

 # Zen.Input

-An project for helping manage user input for use with MonoGame.
+A project for helping manage user input for use with MonoGame.

 # Developer
 Written by Greg Moller (greg.moller@gmail.com)